 The Community Foundation of Greater Memphis is a place where generous people from diverse backgrounds come together to make our community a better place.

 Collectively, they have created the largest grantmaker - public or private - in the Memphis area.
 Together, we fulfill our mission of strengthening our community through philanthropy.

 - Founded 1969

-- Total historical grants made to nonprofit organizations: $968 million
+- Total historical grants made to nonprofit organizations: $1.3 billion

-FY 2016 was quite a year, with new records for both gifts to the Foundation and grants to the community.
+FY 2018 was quite a year, with a new record for grants to the community from the Foundation.

-- 84 percent of grants went to local organizations.
+- More than 76 percent of grants went to local organizations.